Service changes due to COVID-19

 Winchester City Council’s public reception on Colebrook Street remains closed for general access until further notice.
 This decision has been taken to protect residents and staff in line with public health guidance on reducing the spread of COVID-19.

-Our council teams are busy working behind the scenes and from Monday 27 July 2020 we are operating a telephone or virtual appointment system for critical services only.
+Our council teams are busy working behind the scenes and we are operating a telephone or virtual appointment system for critical services only.

 Customer Service Centre: 01962 840 222